-Workshop details and schedules will be updated closer to the event.
-Applications are now open.
+Details and schedules will be updated closer to the event!

 Borealis is an inclusive event inviting the free expression of all types of people and ideas.
 A culture of mutual respect is a fundamental part of the Borealis experience.
 We ask that you treat others with the classical community based ideals of Peace, Love, Unity, and Respect - in order to maintain a welcoming and comfortable environment for all festival attendees.
 Provocative dress is common and we ask that you remain respectful and give other attendees the benefit of the doubt and that they do not intend to harm.

 We do not tolerate any kind of violent or harassing behavior, and invite you to resolve any issues with kind conversation, or feel free to flag down a member of festival staff or security if you don't feel comfortable doing so.

 Respect and care for one another.
 Borealis has no tolerance for theft, vandalism, violence, sexual harassment, criminal behaviours, aggressive behaviour, or social harassment of other guests via negative comments and actions.
 If you see something, we ask that you find one of our staff, security, medical, or harm reduction teams.
-If you witness prohibited behaviour or are concerned for the safety of someone else, check in with that person or let an organizer know.
-Be conscious of your physical, mental, and emotional boundaries.
-If you are uncomfortable with something you see, or hear we suggest removing yourself from the situation.
+If you witness prohibited behaviour or are concerned for the safety of someone else, check in with that person or let others know.
+Be aware of your physical, mental, and emotional boundaries.
+If you are uncomfortable with something you see or hear, we suggest removing yourself from the situation and visiting the harm reduction tent to re-centre.

 Know your limits.
-Drugs and alcohol can affect yours and others’ behaviors and decisions.
-Be aware of the impacts of your own behavior and take responsibility for what you say and do.
+Drugs and alcohol can affect yours and others’ behaviours and decisions.
+Be aware of the impacts of your own behaviour and take responsibility for what you say and do.

-However we realize, regardless of the law, our harm reduction plan and gate policies, and the inherent dangers of illicit drug use, some adults may still choose to use these substances or alcohol.
+We understand that despite our restrictions and gate policies, and the inherent dangers of illicit drug use, adults may still make their own decisions to use these substances and/or alcohol.
 With this in mind, we take a proactive approach to harm reduction with our partners at Indigo Harm Reduction.